sajjadh47/adv-geoip-redirect/README.md

 ![Import & Export Section](https://ps.w.org/adv-geoip-redirect/assets/screenshot-3.png)

 ## Changelog

+### 2.0.4
+- Geo Location Db updated to the last version.

 ### 2.0.3
 - Geo Location Db updated to the last version.
 And Added a new column in the backend where you can see your IP information now